PufferFinance/UniFi/l1-contracts/docs/registration.md

 4. If the operator is already registered:
    - The `UniFiAVSManager` reverts the transaction with an `OperatorAlreadyRegistered` error.

-This streamlined process ensures that operators can register directly with the UniFi AVS manager, which then handles the interaction with the AVSDirectory.
-The process is more straightforward and aligns with the actual implementation in the `UniFiAVSManager` contract.
+### Set a Preconf Commitment

-Note: The previous steps involving the PodOwner, EigenPodManager, and DelegationManager are not part of the direct registration process in the `UniFiAVSManager` contract.
-These steps may be prerequisites handled separately before an operator attempts to register with the UniFi AVS.
+After the initial registration, the Operator needs to set their `OperatorCommitment`, which consists of a delegate key and a set of rollup IDs.
+This commitment serves two purposes:

-### Operator Commitment Registration
+1. On-chain: It signals which chains the validator will accept preconfs for and the key they will use to sign off on them.

-After the initial registration, the Operator needs to set their commitment, which includes a delegate key and a chain ID bitmap.
-This commitment is used to signal which chains the validator will accept preconfs for and the key that they will use to sign off on them.
+2. Off-chain: Other participants in the preconf ecosystem (such as rollups, gateways, or users) can use this information to determine which operators are available for preconfs on specific chains and how to verify their signatures.

 ```mermaid
 sequenceDiagram